chaos-polymtl/lethe/doc/source/examples/resolved_cfd-dem/sphere-carreau-with-sharp-interface/sphere-carreau-with-sharp-interface.rst

 Initial conditions
 ~~~~~~~~~~~~~~~~~~~~

-This example uses a ramping initial condition that first ramps on the ``n`` parameter, and after on the ``viscosity_0`` parameter.
-This allows for a smooth transition of regime and of non-Newtonian level.
+This example uses a ramping initial condition that first ramps on the ``n`` parameter, and then on the ``viscosity_0`` parameter.
+This allows for a smooth transition of non-Newtonian behavior level and of regime.

 .. code-block:: text